Introduction To Ayurveda

 This branch of ayurveda highlighted that celibacy is essential for good health.
 It helps increase the will power, intellect and memory in addition to a healthy body.
 The shukra dhatu has a direct link with ojas or the immunity of the body.
 Hence, vajikaran prescribed the therapeutic use of various aphrodisiacs and tonic preparations for enhancing the vigor and reproductive capabilities of men that also strengthens other body tissues (dhatus) like muscles, fats, bones and blood.
 Vajikarana is mainly concerned with therapies concerning specific remedies for male infertility and impotence as well as female infertility.
 They serve as good aphrodisiacs and induce an immediate sense of pleasurable excitement, along with increased fertile seminal secretions even in an ageing person.

-We have clients visiting us from Markham, Vaughan, Toronto, Caledon, Brampton, Mississauga, Oakville, Guelph, Burlington, Kitchener, Milton and Hamilton, ON.
+Our Ayurvedic Clinic has clients visiting from Markham, Vaughan, Toronto, Caledon, Brampton, Mississauga, Oakville, Guelph, Burlington, Kitchener, Milton and Hamilton, ON.